People

 Undergraudate researcher, 2020-21.
 “My research examines Metro Vancouver’s lichens and bryophytes as cryptic, yet city-wide testaments to the presence of urban biodiversity beyond designated greenspaces.
 I hope to better understand the potential anthropogenic and ecological drivers of epiphyte distributions and diversity on street trees.”

-John Driscoll and coralJohn Driscoll
+John Driscoll and coralJohn Driscoll, PhD

 PhD thesis, 2020: Nutrient yields from northwest Atlantic fisheries : analysis, indicators, and optimization